JanDitzen/simulate2/README.md

 seed(options) | control of seed, see  seed options seedsave(options) | saves the used seeds, see  saving seeds seedstream(integer) | starting seedstream, only psimulate2
+nocls | do not refresh window (only {cmd:psimulate2}) onlydots |display dots rather than output window.
+Recommended for server use. docmd(string) | Alterantive command to call do files. globalid(string_ | Sets id for simulation run.
+Necessary if multiple instances of psimulate2 are run on the same machine.
+{synoptline}

 options3 | Description
 --- | ---
 exe(string) | sets the path to the Stata.exe